aiweiw/fastText-PV/README.md

 ## References

-Please cite [1](#distributed-representations-of-sentences-and-documents) if using for PV-DM or PV-DBOW.
+Please cite [1](#distributed-representations-of-sentences-and-documents) if using this code for PV-DM or PV-DBOW.

 ### Distributed Representations of Sentences and Documents